explosion/spacy-course/slides/chapter1_03_mini_summary_two.md

 ```
 ---

-# functions
+## Let's write some functions

-## A function helps you wrap a block of code for reuse in the future.
+A function helps you wrap a block of code for reusage in the future.

 ```python
 def leapYear(year):